tenox7/vncfox/README.md

 ## Resolution

+TightVNC 1.3 doesn't support remote resize.
+Only a fixed resolution is allowed.
 The default resolution is 1024x768.
 This is because I mostly work on workstations with 1280x1024 and I want a smaller window.
 However you can set custom resolution by using `WIDTH` and `HEIGHT` env variables.
+In future the server side may be upgraded to TigerVNC which allows remote resize.

 ```sh
 docker volume create vncfox